CrowdQ/rules/README.md

 Now that we know about how the vulnerability looks in code, we will want to understand how someone can fix this vulnerability.

 This step is not mandatory, but having a strong fix (and a way to fix automatically) will strongly improve the addoption and usage of the rule.
-In the case above we can get the parameter in an encoded format wich will simply print out instead of being executed.
+In the case above we can get the parameter in an encoded format which will simply print out instead of being executed.
 The method we need to use is `getEncodedParameter`

 I can now write a snippet of code which shows how to fix the vulnerability:
 ```javascript